 - Features - what is backported or implemented from various C++ Standards

-- IndependentFeatures specific to cxxomfort, such as foreach loops, local function emulation, fixed_vector, etc...
+- IndependentFeatures specific to cxxomfort, such as extra algorithms, foreach loops, local function emulation, fixed_vector, etc...

 - Extras that don't take part of the default distribution, such as implementation of experimental's optional, simple ranges, etc...

 - Transparent Headers

 The purpose of this library is to ease writing natural-feeling, forwards-compatible code once.
 As such, some design decisions are made that might conflict with conflict with certain pedantic "coding styles".
 For a quick, uncomprehensive check read Rationale, and also take a look at https://softwareengineering.stackexchange.com/questions/142836/achieving-forward-compatibility-with-c11 for evolution of the rationale.

 For a list features included in this library and what are the Standard Proposals they come from check Implementation Status.